UkaohaCC/T-C-Analyzer-v1.1/README.md

 ## License

-MIT License — free to use, modify, and share.
+MIT License ...free to use, modify, and share.

 ---